|1. "How can something come from nothing?"||

 Your Bible orders you to kill witches (Ex.
 22:18); do you actually do that?
 Would it be fair to say that you're immoral (according to your holy book) if you don't kill witches?
 You either obey your god's rules or you don't.

 If you haven't killed at least one witch, don't tell me that you're living according to the Bible.

 The Bible says that if a girl gets married and is found not to be a virgin, she should be stoned to death on her father's doorstep (Deut.
 22:13ff).
 In modern times, Christians reject this part of the Bible, but they accept the "Golden Rule."
 My dear Christian friend, the basis of your morality is your brain, not your book.
 You should start being honest (with yourself) about this.

 Do you really believe that everybody around you is hell-bent on raping and killing people, and is restrained only by a belief in an invisible silent deity?

 If god didn't exist, would you start raping and killing and torturing people?

-By the way ... it is clear that belief in god does not stop people from doing evil, as evidenced by the many scandals involving Christian clergy who sexually abuse children ...
-Protestants and Catholics.
+By the way ... it is clear that belief in god does not stop people from doing evil, as evidenced by the many scandals involving Christian clergy (Protestant and Catholic) who sexually abuse children.

 And another question: If your god ordered you to do something that you know is morally wrong (murder one of your own children, for instance), would you do it?
 God actually gave such an order in Genesis 22:2.

 Morality is the way that we adapt and adjust to our natural instincts when we're living in a society of other humans.
-If your morality was codified 3000 years ago in an old book, you can bet your hat and ass that it needs some tweaking.
+It is based on the non-subjective evaluation of the consequences of actions with regard to a goal (i.e., well-being).
+If your morality is something that was codified 3,000 years ago in an old book, you can bet your hat (and ass) that it needs some tweaking.